 It’s always fun to dig into the history of the town you’re writing about.

-Doing a bit of research behind the author of the famous poem, I discovered that Dr. Reinhold Niebuhr grew up in Lincoln, Illinois.
-His father was the administrator of the Deaconess Hospital in Lincoln.
+Doing a bit of research behind the author of the famous poem, “The Serenity Prayer,” I discovered that Dr. Reinhold Niebuhr grew up in Lincoln, Illinois.
+His father was the administrator of the state-of-the-art Deaconess Hospital in Lincoln.
 One of his brothers, Walter, was managing editor of the Lincoln Daily News–Herald newspaper, until he passed away in 1946.

 A theologian, Reinhold was Dean and Professor of Applied Christianity at the Union Theological Seminary in New York City.
 His photo was featured on the cover of Time magazine in 1948.
 He received the Presidential Medal of Freedom in 1964, and was in the top 100 most influential people in the twentieth century (Life magazine, 1990).

-So, the next time you’re writing historical fiction or reading historical fiction, appreciate the depth of research it took to create even a small scene to “get the facts just right.”
+So, the next time you’re writing historical fiction or reading historical fiction, appreciate the amount of research the author took to create even a small scene to “get the facts just right.”
 It really adds meaning to the depth of the novel.

-What interesting research have you read about, or uncovered?
+What interesting town research have you read about or uncovered?